Chair: Phoebe Cheng, PE

 Edward is an in-service bridge inspector for the California Department of Transportation (Caltrans) and has been with Caltrans for 10 years.
-Edward performs field structural investigations of the seven State-owned Toll Bridges in the San Francisco Bay Area, and is currently the Lead In-Service Bridge Inspector for the San Francisco-Oakland Bay Bridge East Span.
-In the early parts of his career, Edward worked as a structural engineer for Skidmore Owings & Merrill (Los Angeles) and Obayahsi Corporation (Tokyo, Japan).
-Prior to joining Caltrans in 2008, Edward had shifted from structural engineering; working over a decade as a program manager for product application development at Liquid Software (Mountain View, CA) and Risk Management Solutions (Newark, CA).
+Edward performs field structural investigations of the seven state-owned Toll Bridges in the SF Bay Area, and is currently the Lead In-Service Bridge Inspector for the San Francisco-Oakland Bay Bridge East Span.
+Previously, Edward had worked as a structural designer for Skidmore Owings & Merrill and Obayashi Corporation (Tokyo, Japan), and as a program manager for product application development at Liquid Software and Risk Management Solutions.

-In 2009 Edward received a Caltrans Superior Accomplishment Award for his performance during the San Francisco-Oakland Bay Bridge East Span Eye-bar repair.
-Edward is a licensed professional civil engineer (California), and holds certificates for Safety Inspection of In-Service Bridges; Fracture Critical Inspection Techniques for Steel Bridges; and Caltrans Rope Access and Fall Protection Trainer.
-Edward has a Master of Science in Civil/Structural Engineering from Stanford University, and a Bachelor of Science in Civil Engineering from CSU, Northridge.
+Edward is a California licensed professional civil engineer, and holds certificates for Safety Inspection of In-Service Bridges, Fracture Critical Inspection Techniques for Steel Bridges, and Caltrans Rope Access and Fall Protection Trainer.
+Edward has a MS in Civil/Structural Engineering from Stanford University, and a BS in Civil Engineering from CSU, Northridge.
 Edward is also the Co-Chair for the Bridges Technical Committee for the 2019 California Infrastructure Report Card, Co-Chair for the 5th Orthotropic Bridge Conference, and a member of the SEAONC Disaster Emergency Services (DES) committee.

 Edward balances his passion for bridge inspection with a co-passion for cycling, running, and Japanese Language.